Queen Elizabeth II to be remembered by King with prayer and moment of reflection

 The event will be a deeply personal moment for the King, who became sovereign when his mother died peacefully last year at Balmoral on September 8, aged 96, after reigning for 70 years.

-The Prince and Princess of Wales will visit the Welsh cathedral of St Davids for a short private service as part of a trip to Pembrokeshire.
+The Prince and Princess of Wales, who will visit the Welsh cathedral of St Davids for a short private service, paid a personal tribute to the late Queen, saying: “We all miss you.”

+The message, written by William and Kate on X, formerly known as Twitter, was signed “W&C”.

+It read “Today we remember the extraordinary life and legacy of Her Late Majesty Queen Elizabeth.
+We all miss you.
+W & C”

 The King recorded a message and released a favourite photograph of his mother to mark the first anniversary of her death and his accession to the throne.